The Employment Law Review: Israel

 - is used for direct mailing services.
 Under the Protection of Privacy Law, 'direct mailing' is defined as 'approaching a specific person based on his/her belonging to a group of the population that is determined by one or more characteristics of persons whose names are included in a database', and 'direct mailing services' is defined as 'providing services of direct mailing to others by way of transferring lists, labels, or data by any means'.

-Human resource databases in workplaces are generally considered to include sensitive data and, consequently, should be registered according to the Protection of Privacy Law.
+Human resources databases in workplaces are generally considered to include sensitive data and, consequently, should be registered according to the Protection of Privacy Law.
 In addition, no person may use the data included in a registered database except for the purposes for which it was established.

 ii Data security